romansp/romansp.github.io/content/blog/easy-debounce-in-vue-with-tanstack-query-and-vueuse/index.md

 Even though this works quite well we'd like to avoid querying the server on each typed character.
 Ideally we'd like to somehow _delay_ or _debounce_ `queryFn` execution until user has finished typing.

 Naive and brute-force solution would be to attempt to wrap `queryFn` or `search` functions into something like lodash's `debounce`.
-Such implementation quite often lead to subtle bugs.
-And even though it _might_ eventually work I find these kind of solutions quite messy and convoluted.
-Need to point out that there's nothing wrong with debouncing functions in general.
-It's combining debounced functions together with TanStack Query is where it becomes odd.
+Such implementation quite often leads to subtle bugs.
+And even though it _might_ work eventually I find this kind solution quite messy and convoluted.
+Of course there's nothing wrong with debouncing functions in general.
+But combining debounced functions together with TanStack Query is where it becomes somewhat odd.

-So instead of debouncing `queryFn` we're going to debounce the value of `queryFn`.
+In our case instead of debouncing `queryFn` we're going to debounce the value of `queryFn`.
 It does sound strange so let me show you can achieve this with VueUse.

 ```vue
 <script setup lang="ts">